mongodb/docs/source/deployment.rst

 Monitoring Architecture
 -----------------------

-Only one Agent will report to MMS at a time, but you can run multiple instances of the agent to provide redundancy.
+Only one agent will report to MMS at a time, but you can run multiple instances of the agent to provide redundancy.
 Simply repeat the installation process in the :doc:`installation guide </install>` for each new agent.
 See instructions for automating the agent installation